medvir/SmaltAlign/README.md

 	OPTIONS
 	-r, --reference   reference in fasta format
-	-n, --reads       limit number of reads (default all)
+	-n, --reads       number of reads (default all)